 Looking to put a healthy spin on deep-fried chicken?
-This oven fried chicken thighs recipe provides the crispiest breading while keeping the meat inside tender and juicy.
+My oven fried chicken recipe provides the crispiest breading while keeping the meat inside tender and juicy.
+It seriously rivals KFC!

 Table of Contents